janisj/rpi1/Readme.txt

 Direcotries:

-wwwrpi		- web server implementatio.
+wwwrpi		- web server implementation.
 Should be linked/copied in httdocs. zmq		- zmq implementations.